 - Alternative Scenario #1: New England Wind is zero.
 In this scenario, the model assumes that the \$16 million contribution from New England Wind 1 (Park City Wind) project is zeroed out (perhaps under a circumstance where the project is cancelled outright).
 Impact: Negative.
 The Town needs to contribute from the General Fund an additional \$36.75 million over the Base Case Scenario. - Alternative Scenario #2: Economy is in a recession.
 In this case, New England Wind's contribution remains at \$16 million but the economy slips into a recession.
 The investment rate of return declines and lodging, meals, and vacation rental tax increases are zero.
 There are a few pluses that a recession brings, however: the General Obligation bond rate declines (from the Base Case of 3.7% to an estimated 3.0% and Construction Cost Inflation would likely decline (this scenario assumes a decline from 5.0% annually to 2.0% annually).
 Impact: Negative.
 The Town needs to contribute from the General Fund an additional \$53.25 million over the Base Case Scenario. - Alternative Scenario #3: New England Wind is zero and the economy is in a recession.
 This scenario is a combination of Scenarios #1 and #2: New England Wind's contribution goes to zero and the economy is in a recession.
 Impact: Negative.
 The Town needs to contribute from the General Fund an additional \$83.75 million over the Base Case Scenario. - Alternative Scenario #4: The Mass Clean Water Trust Borrowing Rate drops to near zero.
 This scenario is an optimistic one.
-It uses all of the Base Case variables but also drops the Mass Clean Water Trust Borrowing Rate from 3.70% to 0.3%.
+It uses all the Base Case variables but also drops the Mass Clean Water Trust Borrowing Rate from 1.70% to 0.3%.
 This is a realistic possibility.
-If the Town were to adopt a so-called "flow neutral land use," it would qualify for 0% loans through the trust with a 20-year amortization.
-In practice, the actual interest rate would be slightly greater than zero, at 0.3%.
-(A "flow neutral land use" policy basically means Town would manage development and land use in ways that would offset any new wastewater from a new projects.)
+If the Town were to adopt a so-called "flow neutral land use policy" it would qualify for 0.3% loans through the trust with a 20-year amortization.
+(A flow neutral land use policy basically means the Town would manage development and land use in ways that would offset any new wastewater from new projects.)
 Impact: Positive.
 The Town needs to contribute \$111.00 million less from the General Fund than it does in the Base Case Scenario.